Database Cluster

 - The data must be owned by a particular

-which can be used for the purpose. - The data directory must be owned by the user you create.
+userthat is notroot.
+Therefore it is advisable to create a new user.
+The postgresql installation automatically creates a user calledpostgreswhich can be used for the purpose. - The data directory must be owned by the user you create.
 And all

 commands to control the server i.e.

-commands, must be issued using the special user you create.
+pg_ctlcommands, must be issued using the special user you create.

 For this blog post, we will assume that you are going to use postgres

-user created by default, and use the directory /usr/local/psql/data
+user created by default, and use the directory /usr/local/psql/data as

 data directory.